 No one can say with certainty how much UK air pollution reduces our life expectancy – latest research suggests we each lose 1 1/2 years in the UK, but estimates range from several months to as much as ten years.
 We do know that cutting the levels of pollution we're exposed to will improve our quality of life and reduce the time we’re sick.

-Other sources of pollution and irritants such as pollen and ozone, are almost impossible to dodge outdoors.
+Other sources of outdoor air pollution and irritants such as pollen and ozone, are almost impossible to dodge outdoors.
 Sufferers can try to time journeys at times of lower pollution but face masks, more common in Asian cities, are largely ineffective and not particularly accepted here.

-Whilst it can be difficult to protect yourself from air pollution when you're outside, a little thought can significantly lower the risks.
+Whilst it can be difficult to protect yourself from outdoor air pollution when you're outside, a little thought can significantly lower the risks.

 Plain Air researches and delivers advanced air purification solutions.